bentonam/fakeit/README.md

 This only works if you use `faker` and `chance` to generate your random fake data.
 It can be produced with other fake data generation libraries if they support seeds.

+`faker.date` functions will not produce the same fake data each time.

 #### `data`
 This is the main data object that is uses the same properties in several different situations.